- Start dateSeptember 2018

 Please say why you are applying for this course, including which of the specialisms you wish to undertake and what experience you have in this role.
 You should also identify how you plan to deepen your involvement in this area of film production and study.

 All applicants will be expected to submit an electronic portfolio as part of their application.
-A portfolio is essential and we ask applicants to supply links to film work they have already made, across a small number of projects.
+A portfolio is essential and we ask applicants to upload examples of film work they have already made, across a small number of projects.
 You should demonstrate a keen interest and high level of experience in practical narrative filmmaking.

 Your portfolio and application will be reviewed together, and assessed on the selection criteria stated above.